theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/yunio-power-automate-with-create-multiple-items.md

 author: Christian Tauchmann, Valerie Schipka
 ---

-The following article shows how to use yunIO with Microsoft Power Automate to create multiple items in SAP with one service call.<br>
+The following article shows how to use yunIO with Microsoft Power Automate to create multiple items in SAP with one service call.
 Power Automate is a cloud-based process automation service provided by Microsoft.
 For more Information on Power Automate see [Microsoft Power Automate Documentation](https://docs.microsoft.com/en-us/power-automate/).

 ### About